triman/video-dui/README.md

 Stream key: STREAM_NAME?secret=secret
 ```

-Type `/video-stream` to start streaming
+Type `/video-stream` to instantiate a screen at the player position and start streaming to that screen.

 # LICENSE
 __MIT__